shinjiikeda/woothee-java/README.md

 r.get("name")
 // => name of browser (or string like name of user-agent)

+r.get("model")
+// => model from user-agent, or carrier name of mobile phones

 r.get("category")
 // => "pc", "smartphone", "mobilephone", "appliance", "crawler", "misc", "unknown"